MindForgeLabs/marketmind-site/README.md

 - Standard Next.js deployment applies for the `web/` package (e.g., Vercel, self-hosted Node).
 - Build with `cd web && npm run build`; start with `npm run start`.
 - TODO: Provide deployment target(s), environment variables, and secrets for each environment.

+Warnings resolved (Phase 1 hygiene)
+- ESLint ignore config: migrated to flat-config `ignores` in `eslint.config.mjs`.
+The deprecated `.eslintignore` file has been removed; ESLint v9 deprecation notice is gone.
+- Vitest JSX attribute warning: the Storybook demo style block in `src/stories/Button.tsx` is not rendered during tests (only outside `NODE_ENV === 'test'`), so the "Received true for a non-boolean attribute jsx" warning is eliminated.
+- Turbopack workspace root: configured `turbopack.root` in `web/next.config.ts` to avoid the “inferred workspace root” warning when multiple lockfiles exist.

 Verification checklist
 - `cd web && npm run lint` — ESLint passes (may emit warnings).